 - The Coordinadora Regional de Investigaciones Económicas y Sociales (CRIES) collaborated with CLALS on the Hemisphere in Flux project.

-- The Corporación de Estudios para Latinoamérica (CIEPLAN) has collaborated with CLALS on a research project examining emergent issues and challenges in Latin American and Caribbean economies.
+- The Corporación de Estudios para Latinoamérica (CIEPLAN) collaborated with CLALS on a research project examining emergent issues and challenges in Latin American and Caribbean economies.

 - Together with the Kogod School of Business, CLALS is working with the Greater Washington Hispanic Chamber of Commerce to advance the data landscape for Latino entrepreneurs and businesses.

-- The Inter-American Development Bank's Culture, Creativity, and Solidarity Affairs Division has partnered with CLALS to assess the impact of creative and cultural industries on Latin America's economy.
+- The Inter-American Development Bank's Culture, Creativity, and Solidarity Affairs Division partnered with CLALS to assess the impact of creative and cultural industries on Latin America's economy.
 In addition, the IDB's Research Department partnered with CLALS to disseminate information about the middle-income trap in Latin America.

 - The Latino Economic Development Center (LEDC), in coordination with CLALS and the Kogod School of Business, assisted in an initial phase of research examining Latino entrepreneurs in the DC Metro area.